rason-developer/HSmart/README.md

 3. Set up environment variables:

-   Create a `.env` file in the root directory and configure environment variables such as database connection URL, JWT secret, etc.
+   Create a `.env` file in the root directory and configure environment variables such as database connection URL, JWT secret,PORT, etc.

 4. Start the server: